Ivan Hsiao’s Journey to Transforming Trans Health

 Hsiao, a 2024 master of public health graduate, delivers the student address at Harvard T.H.
 Chan School of Public Health's 2024 Commencement ceremony.

-What are the challenges and opportunities LGBTQIA+ entrepreneurs face today?
+What challenges do LGBTQ+ entrepreneurs face today?

 Ivan pitches onstage at the PIC.